 How is the fabric/materail ethically soured?

 Sourcing is a key part of the ethics and sustainability behind the clothes we wear.
 To that effect, look out for brands that source textiles from certified manufacturers that pay workers fairly and ensure safe and healthy working environments.
+Take a look at our deep dive into ethical wool and ethical leather.

 Corporate sustainability basically shows you how committed companies are to sustainability.
 So here we consider: what else they are doing beyond using sustainable fabrics and ensuring ethical manufacturing?
 Are they promoting environmental sustainability throughout their company?
 Offsetting their carbon footprint?
 Shipping items entirely plastic-free?
 Is the brand a certified B corporation?